 Ask for help when you need it.

 It is not uncommon for a couple to become overwhelmed with wedding planning.
 It takes a lot of time, dedication and work.
-Typically there are many people knocking at your door anxious to help your future mother in law, your mother, your sister, his sister, your best friend, your single best friend the list can go on forever.
+Typically there are many people knocking at your door anxious to help your future mother in law, your mother, your sister, your future sister-in-law, your best friend, your single best friend the list can go on forever.
 When asking for help from friends or family members, give them specific instructions and deadlines.
 Also, make sure they know you still have final say.

 When wedding planning consumes every aspect of your life, take a breather.